Publicidad programática

 What is Programmatic Advertising – Short Introduction

-Programmatic advertising refers to the use of automated technology and algorithms to buy and sell digital advertising space.
-This approach streamlines the process of purchasing ad space by removing the need for manual negotiations and paperwork.
+Programmatic advertising uses automated technology and algorithms to buy and sell digital advertising space.
+This approach streamlines purchasing ad space by removing the need for manual negotiations and paperwork.

 Transaction Costs For Different Programmatic Deals*

 In the programmatic ecosystem, advertisers buy ads through adtech platforms.
-Each ad buying and ad selling platform retains a portion of ad spend to itself.
+Each ad buying and selling platform retains a portion of ad spend.
 Publishers keep the remaining ad spend after all fees have been deducted.

 Open Auction±10-20%±10-30%